Young children love grouping and sorting activities, so teaching your kids these valuable skills can be fun and easy to integrate into their play.

 The odd one out game is a great activity for older preschoolers, to teach them to identify which item or picture does not belong in a certain group, and for what reason.

-I hope you’ve found some new ideas of sorting activities for kids.
+I hope you’ve found some new ideas for sorting activities for kids.
 A great way to teach kids to sort is to play these fun category games with them.